Lotus S1 Exige

 At the risk of sounding like something of a stuck record, I rather fear this car will end up being passed down the Motorcardiaries generations, much like the Exige.
 I bought it as a daily driver to get me through Lotus withdrawal symptoms during my weekday commute.
 As it transpires, in its own way, it is just as much fun to drive as the Exige and the Elise I owned prior to that.

-Since the arrival on the scene of the new upstart (see below), my girlfriend has become the Rallye’s custodian and she is an enthusiastic owner.
+Since the arrival on the scene of the new upstart (see below), my wife has become the Rallye’s custodian and she is an enthusiastic owner.
 Tunnel runs through Leeds have become morning sport to ease the tedium of the commute.
 The 306 Rallye may not be quite so involving and flyweight as its little 106 brother, but it is tremendous fun in its own right.

 The damping is superb and it is never flustered by mid-corner bumps and crests.
 Over challenging country roads it appears to float along the highway, as if riding a magic carpet.
 The steering is perfectly weighted and blessed with abundant feel.
 The throttle response is lazy compared to sophisticated fly-by-wire systems from Honda and Toyota, but there is a mechanical honesty and tactility to the Rallye which genuinely endears one to it.

-This example hasn’t been without its troubles and I’d frighten readers and myself by listing the parts which have been replaced over the last seven years.
-However, it has never once left me stranded and has ploughed through conditions fair and adverse while always keeping a smile on my face – and now that of my girlfriend.
+This example hasn’t been without its troubles and I’d frighten readers and myself by listing the parts which have been replaced over the last ten years.
+However, it has never once left me stranded and has ploughed through conditions fair and adverse while always keeping a smile on my face – and now that of my wife.
 It’s part of the family and a welcome one at that.

 Aston Martin V8 Vantage 4.7